 “Tier 0,” for projects with incentives less than $5,000 for single fuel projects or less than $10,000 for dual fuel projects .

+CPUC Staff comment: “As noted above it is unclear that this is needed, however CPUC Staff can support a self-administered instrument for projects with a very low incentive, but there has been no evidence presented that supports the proposed $7,500 limit.”

 Task 2-2: Evidence of Equipment Viability

 The POE requirement for equipment viability includes evidence of equipment operation and of its ability to remain in service meeting customer requirements for its remaining useful life (RUL).
 During T2WG meetings, CPUC staff often referred to this component of POE as asking: “Can the existing equipment continue to operate to meet customer needs?”